 Centuries before crude oil, there was a different “black gold.”
 Piper nigrum, or black pepper, has long been one of the most popular spices in the world.
-Since November is National Pepper Month, we’re delving a little deeper into the prolific peppercorn.
+That seemed a very good reason to delve a little deeper into the prolific peppercorn.

 Today’s common pantry spice was once a prized commodity used throughout history as currency, medicine, and even in cultural rituals.
 Entire books have been devoted to pepper’s long history, but here’s a very abridged version with some of our favorite peppercorn lore:

-- Native to India and Asia, the use of pepper dates to at least 4,000 years ago, with ancient texts describing its use a seasoning in Indian feasts.
+- Native to India and Asia, the use of pepper dates to at least 4,000 years ago, with ancient texts describing its use as a seasoning.